andremm/typedlua/statistics/README.txt

 How many functions use "return nil,'something else'" or
                        "return false,'something else'" ?

+How many functions are variadic?

 How many modules use setmetatable and getmetatable ?

+How many modules use pairs and ipairs?

 How the table constructor is used (empty, only static keys, only dynamic keys,
                                    both static and dynamic keys) ?